-Tips for Teaching Students the Writing Process: Teaching writing is a skill that may be difficult to many.
+Teaching writing is a skill that may be difficult to many, so I love sharing some tips that I use and students love when learning the writing process.
 As a student I struggled and never had confidence to express myself in writing.
 As a teacher I was nervous the first year I taught writing, but noticed I was good at it.
 In my opinion I believe I am good at teaching writing is because I understand what it feels like to not have confidence as a writer.
 I want to share some easy tips that will help you getting started and teaching students the writing process.

 What is your goal when teaching writing?
 Are you wanting your students to learn how to write: Narrative, Expository, Opinion Writing.
 You also need to prepare all your materials prior to teaching the skill.

 Materials I use to get started on the Writing Process:

 - Writing Notebook or Writing Folders [see mine here], Anchor Charts [I use these], markers/ poster markers, Tabs, Post-Its, Colored Pens, Composition Notebooks, and Document Camera overhead projector, publishing paper [any fancy paper/ construction paper works].

 - Teacher’s Writing Notebook: I always set up my Writers Notebook to have an example to show students as we begin.
 [I set up cover, title pages, heart map, and a few organizers].
 I model in my notebook as we work on different elements of the writing workshop.